What is arthrography?

 Arthrography is not recommended for people with active arthritis or joint infections.

-If you are pregnant or think you may be, tell your doctor.
+If you are pregnant or think you may be, tell your healthcare provider.
 Radiation exposure during pregnancy may lead to birth defects.
-If you must have an arthrography exam, special precautions will be taken to minimize the radiation exposure to the fetus.
+If you must have an arthrography exam, special precautions will be taken to reduce the radiation exposure to the fetus.

 How do I get ready for arthrography?